CytoSpec - an APPLICATION FOR HYPERSPECTRAL IMAGING |

 |

 Procedure of data selection: select first the type of source data block.
-Then define the number of spectral regions and indicate
+Then define the number of spectral regions and indicate the frequency, or wavenumber limits of all spectral regions.
+Note that regions must not overlap, an error message will be given otherwise.
+Press 'goto XXX' (XXX: HCA/KMC/etc.) when finished.
+Important: Spectra with a negative quality test result,

 or from unselected regions of interest are automatically excluded.